RocketMap/RocketMap/docs/extras/apache2.md

 # Apache2 Reverse Proxy

-If you do not want to expose pokemongo-map to the web directly or you want to place it under a prefix, follow this guide:
+If you do not want to expose RocketMap to the web directly or you want to place it under a prefix, follow this guide:

 Assuming the following:

- * You are running pokemongo-map on the default port 5000
+ * You are running RocketMap on the default port 5000
  * You've already made your machine available externally

 1. Install [Apache2](https://httpd.apache.org/docs/current/install.html) -- plenty of tutorials on the web for this.